blazingbbq/kt21_sim/README.md

 ## Running

-Use the `--dependencies` flag to install required dependencies, then run using:
+Run using:

 ```sh
 ./kt21sim
 ```

+Use the `--dependencies` flag to install required dependencies.

 ## Gameplay Notes